-The subdivision process ensures that a project on a legally subdivided lot has proper space for certain kinds of development and the required utility easements and roadways.
+The subdivision process ensures that a project on a legally subdivided lot has proper space for certain kinds of development as well as the required utility easements and roadways.

 These include water quality, tree, vegetation and habitat maintenance and the protection of critical environmental features.
 Utilities are also planned for in the subdivision process.
 These considerations include the extension of transmission lines and distribution of water and wastewater lines.